code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/applab/docs/createRecord.md

 [short_description]

 Using App Lab's table data storage, creates a record with a unique id in the table name provided, and calls the callbackFunction when the action is finished.
+The record created is passed as a parameter to the callback function.
 Data is accessible to your app and users of your app.

 [/short_description]